Ed-Fi-Alliance-OSS/Project-Tanager/FAQ.md

 specific software called "Admin API".
 The Data Management Service will have a vastly different database system than the ODS/API, including restructuring of the data currently housed in the EdFi_Admin and EdFi_Security databases.
-The project will introduce a new application, tentatively called the Ed-Fi Configuration Service.
+The project will introduce a new application, called the Ed-Fi Configuration Service.
 The plan is to implement the Admin API specification (version 2), so that applications and scripts developed on this specification can interact seamlessly either with the platform of today or of tomorrow.

+## Q: How can I / my team prepare for the upgrade

+Start by identifying all direct ODS integrations in your environment (e.g. ETLs that load data from the ODS to a data warehouse.
+Data Validation procedures that run directly on ODS), Then, work with your Ed-Fi liaison to build a plan for transitioning ahead of the 2028–2029 school year.

 ## Q: How can I / my team get involved?

-The Ed-Fi Alliance is launching a technical workgroup that will meet monthly for the next year, helping with prioritization, review, and testing of the software.
+The Ed-Fi Alliance is continuing to host a technical workgroup that will meet to help with prioritization, review, and testing of the software.

 Anyone wishing to contribute at the level of design or application code level is invited to review the [Project Tanager design repository](./) and the [DMS